- February 16, 2006

 It then sets the following infection marker value:

-- Creates the following files:
+The worm also creates the following files:

-- Deletes all files from the following folder:
+Next, the worm deletes all files from the following folder:

-- Searches these files for the extended attribute oompa.
+It then searches these files for the extended attribute oompa.
 If it does not find this attribute, it will infect the selected files.

-- Monitors all launched applications.
+The worm monitors all launched applications.
 Every time the iChat application is launched, the worm sends the file latestpics.tgz to all the iChat contacts.